Universal features of entanglement entropy in the honeycomb Hubbard model

-Since the pioneering work of Grover [\onlinecite{Grover2013:EEinteracting}], auxiliary-field determinental quantum Monte Carlo (DQMC) calculations of the R\'enyi EE [\onlinecite{Grover2013:EEinteracting, Assaad2014:Espectra, Broecker2014:RenyiDQMC, Wang2014:REEcontinuous, Assaad2015:Stable, Drut2015:HybridQMCEE, Drut2016:Noise,Broecker2016:EESignProb,Broecker2016:StabilizationEE}] have offered an alternative approach.
-However, the universal features of EE in 2D have remained out of reach for these methods, because resolving such features in the background of the dominant area law contribution requires extremely high precision.
-This precision is unattainable using the Grover method since it samples uncorrelated replica configurations to compute the R\'enyi EE estimator and suffers from rare events that dominate the statistical average.
+Since the pioneering work of Grover [\onlinecite{Grover2013:EEinteracting}], auxiliary-field determinental quantum Monte Carlo (DQMC) simulations have offered a promising route to large-scale calculations of the R\'enyi EE of interacting fermions [\onlinecite{Grover2013:EEinteracting, Assaad2014:Espectra, Broecker2014:RenyiDQMC, Wang2014:REEcontinuous, Assaad2015:Stable, Drut2015:HybridQMCEE, Drut2016:Noise,Broecker2016:EESignProb,Broecker2016:StabilizationEE}].
+However, the universal features of EE in 2D have remained out of reach for these methods.
+In the Grover method, one samples from uncorrelated replica configurations and the R\'enyi EE estimator suffers from rare events that dominate the statistical average.
 This problem becomes increasingly severe for larger entangling regions and interaction strengths.
 More elaborate DQMC methods of computing the R\'enyi EE [\onlinecite{Broecker2014:RenyiDQMC},\onlinecite{Assaad2015:Stable}] offer better controlled statistical errors.
 However, this comes at the price of increasing the effective number of degrees of freedom, making simulations more costly, and further requires special numerical stabilization techniques.
-The lack of adequate techniques has even sparked interest in alternative probes of fermion entanglement that offer superior efficiency [\onlinecite{Jiang2022:FermionDisorderOp}].
+The lack of adequate techniques has even sparked interest in alternative probes of fermion entanglement that offer superior efficiency [\onlinecite{Jiang2022:FermionDisorderOp},\onlinecite{Liu2023:FermionDisorderGNYDQCP}].